 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.

-Applications for the SBIR/STTR Matching Grant Program complete an online application at wisconsinsbir.org.
+To apply for the SBIR/STTR Matching Grant Program, complete an online application at wisconsinsbir.org.